 What is Deployment?

-Deployment in software and web development means to push changes or updates from one environment to another.
-When setting up a website you will always have your live website, which is called the live environment.
+Deployment in software and web development means to push changes or updates from one deployment environment to another.
+When setting up a website you will always have your live website, which is called the live environment or production environment.

 If you want the ability to make changes without these affecting your live website, then you can add additional environments.
-This will typically be a local environment, a development environment and a staging environment (also known as a staging site).
+These environments are called development environments or deployment environments.
+The additional development environments will typically be a local environment, a development environment and a staging environment (also known as a staging site).
 How many environments you need is up to you and depends on the complexity of the project you are working on.

-While deployment models can vary, the most common is the classic “left to right” deployment model.
-In this model changes are made in local, development or staging environments (depends on the setup) and then pushed from left to right through the different environments ending up in the live environment.
+While deployment models can vary, the most common is the classic “left to right” deployment model when working with multiple deployment environments.
+In this model changes are made in local, development or staging environments (depending on the setup) and pushed from left to right through the different environments ending up in the live environment.
 Once this deployment process has completed the new changes will be visible in the live environment.

 The above image shows a very simplified and classic way of handling deployments when working with websites in a CMS.
 You do not necessarily need all of the above environments, but the process stays the same.